LIFT Open Market Shared Equity

 Who is eligible?

-Find out if you are eligible by applying online.
-The LIFT scheme is free to apply to and there is no obligation to buy a property once you have been approved.
+It’s free to apply with no obligation to buy a property once you have been approved.

-The Scottish Government’s LIFT Open Market Shared Equity scheme is open to:
+The Open Market Shared Equity scheme is open to priority groups only, which are:

 • People with a disability who can demonstrate a housing need